How To Invest In Real Estate With No Money

 So here are some other steps you can take each day to increase your comfort with the idea of pulling the trigger on a deal:

-• Analyze more deals: Everyone likes to talk about analysis paralysis, and I had a lot of analysis paralysis when I first went out on my own, too.
-Know how I got over it?
-I designed and built a system that could analyze every home in my local market each day.
+• Analyze more deals: Everyone likes to talk about analysis paralysis, and I suffer from it too.
+Know how to get over it?
+Design or use an existing system that can analyze homes in my local market.
 Sometimes, the solution to analysis paralysis is actually more analysis — particularly when we’re talking about real estate investing.

-Start off by picking an obviously distressed property off a sheriff sale list or MLS aggregator, open a spreadsheet, and analyze it.
-Don’t use a calculator or someone else’s analysis template — build your own.
+Start by picking an obviously distressed property from a sheriff sale list or an MLS aggregator, open a spreadsheet, and analyze it.
 When you find yourself having doubts, write them down and come up with a way to address them through math.
 Do this each day until you can do ten in a day without doubt, and you’ll not only overcome your paralysis but also gain a great deal of intuition regarding your market of choice.

 • Read more books: Risk is mitigated by knowledge.
 Beyond the normal fare of real estate-specific books, I highly recommend reading Jane Gleeson-White’s book “Double Entry: How the Merchants of Venice Created Modern Finance,” particularly if you don’t have a degree in finance and pay someone else to do your taxes.
 Why?
-Because business models and thus, investment analysis, is done in the language of accounting — so it pays to understand it fundamentally.
+Because business models and, thus, investment analysis are done in the language of accounting, it pays to understand it at a fundamental level.

 I also highly suggest “Thinking In Systems” by Donnella Meadows, particularly if you have no idea what I mean by “market dynamics.”
-Obtaining a systems-level perspective of the real estate market helps address common concerns and questions, such as “where do distressed properties come from?” and “are they going to dry up?”
+Obtaining a systems-level perspective on the real estate market helps address common concerns and questions, such as “Where do distressed properties come from?” and “Are they going to dry up?”

 Final thoughts

-Investing in real estate with no money is possible, but it means different things to different people in different situations.
+Investing in real estate with no money is possible, but what it means varies by person and situation.
 If you feel that learning how to invest in real estate with no money is something you’d benefit from, begin by figuring out why.

 Either way, there’s almost always a way to proceed, and that’s one of the beauties of real estate: it’s everywhere, and everyone has physical access to a market and all the opportunities for investing time, energy, or other assets that come with it.
 Those opportunities will remain hidden from sight, though, until you clarify what’s driving your interest.